zcrumley/zcrumley/README.md

 # Hello, I’m Zach!

-Security-focused software developer with an A.A.S. in Secure Software Development, CompTIA Security+ certification, and a background in emergency services and IT support.
-I build full-stack applications and focus on application security, backend API development, and SOC analysis.
-Currently working on B.A.A in Cybersecurity at The University of Texas San Antonio
+Security-focused software developer and cybersecurity professional with an A.A.S. in Secure Software Development and CompTIA Security+ certification.
+Experienced in full-stack development, backend API development, application security, IT support, and SOC operations.
+Currently pursuing a B.A.A. in Cybersecurity at The University of Texas at San Antonio, with a background in emergency services that strengthened my communication, problem-solving, and ability to perform under pressure.

 ---